ankelesh/kbs-gamedesign-and-stuff/kbs/Gamedesign/Tactical/Combat system/Phase_2_Combat_Calculations.md

 ### **Layer 2: Wards (One-Time Blocks)**
 - **Effect**: 100% damage block, consumed on use
-- **Behavior**: Blocks first instance of damage from each source
+- **Behavior**: Blocks first instance of damage from particular source (or effect from same source)
-- **Consumption**: Ward removed after blocking attack
+- **Consumption**: Ward removed after blocking attack or effect
-- **Special**: Demon "All-Consuming Flame" bypasses ward consumption
+- **Special**: Demon "All-Consuming Flame" bypasses ward consumption (check if ward was spent)
-  - Ward blocks damage but leaves DoT (25% of attack, 2 turns)
+  - If ward spent = apply DoT with 25% of damage (2 turns)
-  - 10% damage penetrates fire immunity
+  - If immunity: 10% damage penetrates fire immunity as Life damage (ability level check)
 - **Code**: Checked second, consumes ward on block

 ### **Layer 3: Percentage Armor**